-It will take time for the local marine services sector to develop around an expanded boatyard in Valdez, and the economic impacts of that development will unfold gradually.
+It will take time for the local marine services sector to develop around an expanded boat yard in Valdez, and the economic impacts of that development will unfold gradually.
 Wrangell, for example, aggressively invested in marine services infrastructure as an economic development initiative.
-After about a decade of development and operations, the Marine Service Center underpins an average of approximately \$7,200 in local spending, per haulout, on a range of services and supplies.
-User fees more than cover the City's cost to operate the boatyard.
-FY 2018 Marine Service Center revenues totaled \$434,000.
+After about a decade of development and operations, the Marine Service Center underpins an average of approximately \$7,200 in local spending, per haul-out, on a range of services and supplies.
+User fees more then cover the City's cost to operate the boat yard.
+Fiscal Year 2018 Marine Service Center revenues totaled \$434,000.
 City expenditures attributable to the Center totaled \$304,000.
 Whether Valdez can replicate the success of Wrangell will depend on many factors, but the potential exists.